All of the Types of Contact Lenses Explained By WebEyeCare

 Toric contact lenses are designed to correct astigmatism, a refractive error resulting from an irregular curvature of the cornea or lens.

-The shape of the cornea in people with astigmatism means that the eyes refract light unevenly, leading to blurred, hazy vision and an inability to see fine details.
-Among other types of contact lenses for astigmatism, toric contact lenses provide refractive powers on the horizontal and vertical orientations to specifically correct astigmatism.
+The shape of the cornea in people with astigmatism means that the eyes refract light unevenly, leading to blurred and/or hazy vision resulting in the inability to see fine details.
+Toric contact lenses provide refractive powers on the horizontal and vertical orientations designed specifically to correct astigmatism.

-Toric lenses are designed with thin-thick zones, lens truncation, and ballasting to help them stay on the eyes.
+Toric lenses are designed with thin-to-thick zones, lens truncation, and ballasting to ensure the lenses stay properly fit to the eyes.
 Every eye with astigmatism is unique, so a doctor must fit toric contacts due to their specific orientation.

 Wrongly fitted toric lenses can affect visual acuity.
-Toric lenses come as daily contacts, extended wear and can also come as colored contacts.
+Toric lenses come in the form of daily contacts, extended wear, and even colored contacts.

 Multifocal and Bifocal Contacts

-Multifocal contacts have multiple prescriptions on a single lens.
-Bifocal contacts have two prescriptions, while the term “multifocal” describes any contact lens with more than two lens powers on one lens.
-Multifocal and bifocal lenses are prescribed to correct presbyopia, an age-related inability to focus on close objects.
-People with presbyopia struggle to read up close and may experience blurred vision.
+Multifocal contacts have multiple prescriptions on a single lens, while bifocal contacts have two prescriptions.
+The term ‘multifocal’ describes any contact lens with more than two lens powers on one lens.
+Multifocal and bifocal lenses are prescribed to correct presbyopia; an age-related inability to focus on close objects.
+People with presbyopia struggle to read up close and often experience blurred vision

-Multifocal contacts have varying powers on a single lens that allow transition between the prescriptions for reading, distance, and intermediate correction, saving the wearer the need to alternate between reading glasses or single prescription contacts.
+Multifocal contacts have varying powers on a single lens that allow transition between the prescriptions for reading, distance, and intermediate correction.
+Therefore, wearers won’t need to alternate between reading glasses or single-prescription contacts.
 Multifocal and bifocal contacts provide sharp, natural vision and have an easy adaptation period.
-Some may also be used to correct myopia, hyperopia, and astigmatism.
+Some lenses may also be used to correct myopia, hyperopia, and astigmatism.

 Spherical Contact Lenses